Lula's promise of a ministry of indigenous people in doubt

 Guajajara said violence by organized crime had surged in frontier areas, such as the Javari Valley bordering Peru where British journalist Don Phillips and Bruno Pereira, an expert in isolated tribes, were murdered by illegal fishermen in June.

-Indigenous experts said the creation of a secretariat directly under the wing of the presidency would be faster to set up and cost less, while being able to interact with several ministries at the same time.
+Indigenous experts said the creation of a secretariat directly under the wing of the presidency would be faster to set up, more effective and cost less, while being able to interact with several ministries at the same time, including health and public security.

 "It's a better idea," said Marcio Santilli, head of the Socio-Environmental Institute, an NGO that defends indigenous people's rights.